Social Work (SWRK)

 PR/CR: A minimum grade of C is required unless otherwise indicated.

-Focuses on the analysis of social welfare policy and social work practice from an Aboriginal perspective.
+Focuses on the analysis of social welfare policy and social work practice from an Indigenous perspective.
 The influence of colonization as an attribute of oppression is examined along with an exploration of developments oriented to the goal of decolonization and empowerment.
+Restricted to MSW Foundation Year students only.
+May not be held with the former SWRK 6060.

 PR/CR: A minimum grade of C is required unless otherwise indicated.